kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 This makes things significantly more difficult for anyone who is building a rop attack.
 But a few problems remain.

+### Experiment setup
+In this experiment we are deliberately excluding results that are JOP or syscalls.

 ### The busybox target

 Busybox was originally a shell used in embedded devices.
 Nowdays a full environment containing everything you may want for debugging a IoT device.
 Busybox is compiled as a static by default which is exactly the type of target where ROP attacks are useful.
-Like the linux kernel the configure stage of the compilation is done using `make menuconfig` inside the compilation options menu in "Settings" you can configure the `CFLAGS`.
+Like the linux kernel the configure stage of the compilation is done using `make menuconfig` inside the compilation options menu in `Settings` you can configure the `CFLAGS`.
 Initially I'll compile using `-fzero-call-used-regs=skip` it will simply compile without any ROP protections.

 No protections:
 ```